 The new Policy requires that the first vaccination is required by Monday 13 December 2021 and the second dose (fully vaccinated) is by Monday 17 January 2022.

 Face coverings are mandatory unless you can provide evidence of an exemption (e.g., a doctor’s certificate or government issued exemption).
-If you have a health-related exemption, staff will offer you a lanyard to wear in the library, so others in the venue know you have an exemption.
+If you have a health-related exemption, staff can offer you a lanyard to wear in the library, so others in the venue know you have an exemption.

 Without evidence of a mask exemption there are still ways for people who can’t wear a face covering to access library services without entering the library.